yoyosource/BOTC-HomeBrew/Outsider/README.md

 If you die, Demons act twice the next time they act.

 ## ![](Sommelier/.image_big.png) [Sommelier](Sommelier)
-Once each night when a player would receive a potion they might receive a potion of the opposite color instead.
+Each night one player who would receive a potion might receive one of the opposite alignment instead.

 ## ![](Student/.image_big.png) [Student](Student)
-You may only nominate if you hold a red potion.
-You may only vote if you hold a blue potion.
+You may only nominate if you hold a evil potion.
+You may only vote if you hold a good potion.
 You know which potions you are holding.

 ## ![](Weeping%20Angel/.image_big.png) [Weeping Angel](Weeping%20Angel)
 Once per game at night, a good player that talked to you in private today dies.